httpwg/http-extensions/draft-ietf-httpbis-replay.md

 For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
-In general, if processing a request does not have state-changing side effects, the consequences of replay are not significant.
+The primary risk associated with using early data is in the actions a server takes when processing a request; processing a duplicated request might result in duplicated effects and side effects.
+Appendix E.5 of {{!TLS13}} also describes other effects produced by processing duplicated requests.

-The request method's safety ({{!RFC7231}}, Section 4.2.1) is one way to determine this.
+The request method's safety ({{!RFC7231}}, Section 4.2.1) is one way to determine if a request is free from side effects.
 However, some resources do elect to associate side effects with safe methods, so this cannot be universally relied upon.

 It is RECOMMENDED that origin servers allow resources to explicitly configure whether early data is appropriate in requests.
 Absent such explicit information,